MarvNC/JP-Resources/readme.md

     - [CSS](#css-1)
   - [ShareX Hotkey for NSFW cards](#sharex-hotkey-for-nsfw-cards)

+### Special Thanks

+Much thanks to Renji-xD for rewriting the handlebar to find a minimum value.
+Thanks to GrumpyThomas and pj for some suggestions.

 ## Sorting Mined Anki Cards by Frequency

 When reading and adding cards from the content you're reading, you'll come across a variety of words with varying degrees of usefulness.
 Especially as a beginner, you'll want to learn the useful words as soon as possible and learn the less useful words later.
 With this we can sort a backlog of mined cards by frequency using various installed Yomichan frequency lists.

-This handlebar for Yomichan will add a `{freq}` field that will send the first frequency value available to Anki in a numerical format.
+This handlebar for Yomichan will add a `{freq}` field that will send the lowest frequency value available to Anki in a numerical format.

 ### How-To